 - develop measures for maintaining work ability.

-Every workplace must have an occupational safety officer who acts as the employer’s representative in the cooperation in occupational safety and health matters.
-Employers may carry out the duties of the occupational safety officer themselves or appoint a representative for the position.
-The length of the term of office of the occupational safety officer is not limited by law.
+Every workplace must have an occupational safety officer who acts as the employer’s representative in the cooperation in safety and health matters.
+Employers may carry out the duties of the officer themselves or appoint a representative for the position.
+The length of the term of office of the officer is not limited by law.

 The occupational safety officer must have the competence and requirements for their duties.